Hubbsy/hangar-public/README.md

 ## Installing
 Running the app in development mode is simple.

-Clone the project onto your system
+Clone the GitHub repository onto your system

 Open the project directory in your favorite text editor.